-Because the application process can be lengthy it’s good to give them option of returning to partially completed applications at a later time.
+- Because the application process can be lengthy it’s good to give the option of returning to partially completed applications at a later time.
 If you take up this option, you can send automated notifications to potential candidates who haven’t completed and submitted their applications as the deadline approaches.

 When candidates pass the initial killer question stage it’s often relevant that they’re also panel screened and scored against your pre-defined justifiable criteria.

 You might choose to use checklist questions for the panel screening stage, e.g. skills-based questions such as:

 - Minimum of 3 years of role-specific experience.

 Panel members can score on a 1-5 sliding scale against your pre-selected criteria.
 Besides numerical scores, you can also include a notes box for them to justify their scores with further insights.

 The Vacancy Filler Applicant Tracking System puts a broad range of screening tools to help with rigid shortlisting at your disposal.
 It includes an in-built assessment suite from accredited testing provider iCEVonline, offering:

 - Behavioural and skills-based assessments – Suitable to use for remote recruitment or in-person assessment days.